 \subsubsection{Sensory Inputs}

-The FOVs of the front-facing RGB cameras on the two robots were identical (Table \ref{tab:robots}).
-Considering additionally that (at least part of) the same virtual reconstruction dataset were used, visual inputs in the two simulators would be similar in terms of generic visual features.
+The field of views of the front-facing RGB cameras on the two robots were identical (Table \ref{tab:robots}).
+Considering additionally that (at least part of) the same \gibson dataset were used, visual inputs in the two simulators would be similar in terms of generic visual features.
 A major difference was expected to be derived from the robots' different heights.
 As the camera was placed at a lower height on Freight, visual inputs in \igibson always contained a larger portion of floor than in \habitat.

-An RGB camera rather than an RGBD one was chosen, primarily because RGB cameras are more widely applicable.
-While the extra depth perception could always bring performance improvement (in simulations) \cite{mishkin2019benchmarking, savva2019habitat, wijmans2019dd, zhao2021surprising, partsey2022mapping, ramakrishnan2021habitat}, the amount of such improvement is largely variable.
-All others equal, a depth-only model could outperform an RGB-only model \cite{mishkin2019benchmarking, ramakrishnan2021habitat}, and even an RGBD model \cite{savva2019habitat}.
-Note our model could have used a monochrome camera for greater compatibility with insect vision and potentially enhanced efficiency in our model's visual preprocessing (\S\ref{sec-method:visual-preprocessing}).
-However, RGB (or RGBD) vision is necessary for direct comparison with existing agents.
+An RGB, rather than RGBD, camera was chosen, primarily because RGB cameras are more widely applicable.
+While the extra depth sensing could always bring performance improvement in simulation \citep{mishkin2019benchmarking, savva2019habitat, wijmans2019dd, zhao2021surprising, partsey2022mapping, ramakrishnan2021habitat}, the magnitude of such improvement is largely variable.
+All others equal, a model with depth-only sensing could outperform the same model with an RGB camera \citep{mishkin2019benchmarking, ramakrishnan2021habitat} and even an RGBD camera \citep{savva2019habitat}.
+Note our model could have used a monochrome camera for greater compatibility with insect vision and potentially enhanced efficiency in its visual preprocessing (\S\ref{sec-method:visual-preprocessing}).
+However, RGB camera is necessary for direct comparison with existing models.

-The odometry (position and orientation) data were extracted directly from the simulators and thus perfectly accurate (with the default settings).
-Although this assumption is unrealistic, insects can robustly estimate odometry and perform PI by sensory cue integration, primarily using the CX \cite{webb2019internal}, and the assumption is consistent with other recent point-goal navigation work \cite{mishkin2019benchmarking, savva2019habitat, wijmans2019dd, zhao2021surprising, partsey2022mapping, ramakrishnan2021habitat}.
+The position and orientation data were extracted directly from the simulators and thus perfectly accurate (with the default settings).
+Although this assumption is unrealistic, insects can robustly estimate odometry and perform PI by sensory cue integration, primarily using the CX \citep{webb2019internal, noorman2024maintaining}, and \citet{goldschmidt2017neurocomputational} demonstrates in simulation the noise robustness of a CX (odometry)-only odel.
+Moreover, the assumption is consistent with other recent point-goal navigation work \citep{mishkin2019benchmarking, savva2019habitat, wijmans2019dd, zhao2021surprising, partsey2022mapping, ramakrishnan2021habitat}.